mbe81/jsontype/README.md

 Currently the following types are supported:

-- `jsontype.String`
+- `jsontype.NullString`
-- `jsontype.Int`
+- `jsontype.NullInt`
-- `jsontype.Float64`
+- `jsontype.NullFloat64`
-- `jsontype.Bool`
+- `jsontype.NullBool`
-- `jsontype.Time`
+- `jsontype.NullTime`

 ## License

 This package is released under the MIT license.
 See the [LICENSE](LICENSE) file for more information.
-Feel free to use it the package as is or copy the types for use in your own projects.
+Feel free to use the package as is or copy the types for use in your own projects.

 ## Contributing